 The inspiration for creating this lemon blueberry yogurt cake came to me when I saw a similar cake whilst working in Inverness last year.

-Anyway, so I used vegetable oil and low fat Greek yogurt as a substitute for butter in this recipe and to lighten it up as much as possible.
+I use vegetable oil and low fat Greek yogurt as a substitute for butter in this recipe and to lighten it up as much as possible.

 It just goes to prove that home baked / home made is best because at least you know what’s in the food you’re eating. 🙂